maulanna-enoch/markdown-slides/content/slides/tentang-anak/index.md

 - **Growth Tracker module:** replace the small green "Gizi baik" pill with a full module card — latest weight/height/nutrition status plus a clear CTA into the full Growth Tracker, sized on par with the daily tracker cards
-- **Vaccination module:** keep existing content, move it up so it renders above the scroll fold
+- **Vaccination module:** keep existing content, move up so it renders (if possible) above the scroll fold
 - **Reorder capability:** long-press or a lightweight "customize homepage" entry point lets a user drag Growth Tracker, Pencapaian, Baby Tracker, and Vaccination reminder into their preferred order;
   - saved per user, order retained on following visits